Azure/azure-rest-api-specs/specification/eventhub/resource-manager/readme.python.md

 ### Tag: package-2018-01-preview and python

-These settings apply only when `--tag=package-2018-01-preview --python` is specified on the command line.
+These settings apply only when a `--tag=package-2018-01-preview --python` is specified on the command line.
 Please also specify `--python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>`.

 ``` yaml $(tag) == 'package-2018-01-preview'